Skip to content

 • Good candidates: RequestContext, tenant/account context, auth claims, correlation/tracing metadata, immutable per-request flags.

-• Usually avoid sharing: DB sessions/transactions, unit-of-work objects, mutable caches, task-affine resources.
+• Usually avoid sharing: DB transactions, unit-of-work objects.

-• Rule of thumb: share context, not mutable resource handles.
+• Rule of thumb: share context, not mutable resources which are tied to the scope.

 Providing instances at scope entry is an advanced feature.
 Use it only when you need strict control over scope composition.